 Core strengthening for lower back pain is an effective evidence based treatment to reduce and even eliminate lower back pain.
 Exercise can seem counterintuitive because it may hurt to move your back.
 This is a common complaint I hear and while it is not easy, there are ways to adapt.
 An important concept to consider with core strengthening is tissue irritability.
 That is, how much can you do before things start to feel painful?

 Core strengthening to improve lower back pain doesn't have to be hard.
 In fact, I find once people dial in their form and dosage, they notice that the exercises not only improve their lower back pain but they notice improved strength, flexibility, and overall confidence in their body.
-We even wrote a whole book on this topic based on our knowledge and experience in the clinic!
-If you’re looking for a quicker taste, below are 3 easy lower back pain core strengthening exercises that can be done in your home.
+If you're wondering how long it takes to strengthen your core, checkout this article.

 How to strengthen core with lower back pain